radareorg/radare2-book/src/analysis/graphs.md

 # Graph

-Uunderstanding the structure and flow of a program is crucial.
+Understanding the structure and flow of a program is crucial.
 While linear disassembly and text-based analysis have their place, graphs provide a powerful visual representation that can significantly enhance your understanding of complex code.

-Radare2's graph capabilities offer a multifaceted approach to visualizing various aspects of a program code structures:
+Radare2's graph capabilities offer a multifaceted approach to visualizing various aspects of a program's code structures:

 * **Control Flow Graphs (CFG)**: Visualize the logical flow between basic blocks within a function, making it easier to identify loops, conditional branches, and execution paths.